kilobyte/compsize/README.md

 it can be shared with files outside our set).

 The fields are:
+ * Type: compression algorithm used; first row ("Data") is the total
  * Perc: disk usage/uncompressed -- ie, effective compression ratio
  * Disk Usage: blocks actually used on the disk
  * Uncompressed: extents before compression